-Herbal aficionado Caroline MacDougall received dream guidance for the product that would launch her own company and revolutionize the healthy beverage industry.
+Herbal aficionado Caroline MacDougall received dream guidance to launch her own company, revolutionizing the healthy beverage industry.

 by Joyce Lynn